Workiva/w-mobile-kit/PULL_REQUEST_TEMPLATE.md

 Acceptance Criteria
 ---

+Testing Instructions
+---

 Merge Checklist
 ---
-- [ ] bundle exec pod lib lint WMobileKit.podspec --allow-warnings
 - [ ] Author of commit is not a reviewer
-- [ ] Acceptance criteria clearly stated and validated
-- [ ] Tag relevant contributor(s) for a change
 - [ ] CR +1
 - [ ] QA +1 (includes code review and pulling in the code/testing)
+- [ ] bundle exec pod lib lint WMobileKit.podspec --allow-warnings passes
 - [ ] Security review if applicable
 - [ ] Bump the WMobileKit.podspec, Source/Info.plist, and Example/WMobileKitExample/Info.plist
 using ```version_bump.sh```according to semantic versioning.